 The task of developing an employer brand can feel daunting.
 If you find yourself staring at an empty page waiting for ideas to come and only drawing blanks, just ask yourself these simple questions: What type of organization do you want to lead?
 What type of people do you want in this organization?
 Once the ideas start flowing, craft a succinct list of values and a forward-focused core mission.
 Once you have these down, you can put the pedal to the metal creating an authentic employer brand and culture that stays true to your mission and values – one that you can believe in.

 Remember, authenticity is key.
 Not every company is for every job seeker.
 While it can be tempting to dazzle candidates with what you think they want to hear, if your employer brand doesn’t truly represent your company culture, your risk for turnover (and unnecessary recruiting costs) skyrockets.
-Which brings us to one of the most critical parts of your talent strategy…
+Which brings us to one of the most critical parts of your recruitment strategy…

 Retaining Top Talent Starts with Leadership